How can choosing the right payment methods help operators eliminate bonus abuse?

 The problem for operators, and why abusers get away with it, is that bonus abuse can be a bit of a grey area.
 Arguing that a betting pattern is abuse rather than normal play is not easy.
-Moreover, you risk wrongly accusing someone and then having to deal with the reputational fallout that comes with that.
+Moreover, you risk wrongly accusing someone and then having to deal with the reputation fallout that comes with that.

 You might employ technology to identify bonus abuse, using algorithms to spot unusual behaviour.
-Great, however these are not failsafe; you risk false positives where a genuine player is flagged up as being an abuser.
+Great, however these are not fail safe; you risk false positives where a genuine player is flagged up as being an abuser.
 Again this can have a negative impact on an operator’s reputation.
-In fact, when trying to put a figure on what bonus abuse costs an operator, along with actual tangible costs including fraud prevention tools and the cost of offering bonuses, reputational damage for falsely accusing players is also a significant cost factor.
+In fact, when trying to put a figure on what bonus abuse costs an operator, along with actual tangible costs including fraud prevention tools and the cost of offering bonuses, reputation damage for falsely accusing players is also a significant cost factor.

 For this reason, many operators err on the side of caution and don’t aggressively pursue abusers.
 Taking legal action, even when you’re confident that a player is playing the system, is also expensive and complicated – especially if you operate in different markets, across different jurisdictions.

 For a long time I have been interested in how payment methods and processing can be aligned with the various challenges operators face, and particularly bonus abuse.
 It seems to me that Know Your Customer (KYC) checks could hold the key, but currently they don’t offer enough of a deterrent to committed abusers.